Mustin family: Family

 Vice Admiral Mustin's two sons, retired Navy Vice Admiral Henry C. Mustin and Lieutenant Commander Thomas M. Mustin continued their family's tradition of military service.
 Vice Admiral Mustin, a 1955 graduate of the U.S. Naval Academy, was a decorated Vietnam veteran who served in the 1980s as the Naval Inspector General, Commander, Second Fleet and Deputy Chief of Naval Operations for Plans and Policy.
 Lieutenant Commander Mustin, also a Naval Academy graduate (1962) earned a Bronze Star during the Vietnam War for river patrol combat action.

 Additionally, two of Vice Admiral Henry C. Mustin's sons and one daughter-in-law served in the Navy.
 Captain Lloyd M. Mustin II and his wife, Captain Tracy Mustin, retired in 2015.
 Vice Admiral John B. Mustin, a 1990 graduate of the U.S. Naval Academy, became the Chief of Navy Reserve (CNR), retiring in 2024.
 He briefly returned to active duty service as the Commanding Officer of Inshore Boat Unit 22, deployed to Kuwait, from 2004–2005 and was selected for promotion to rear admiral (lower half) in March 2016.
 In May 2020, RADM John Mustin was nominated for promotion to vice admiral and assignment as Chief of Navy Reserve.
 VADM Hank Mustin's third son, Tom Mustin, worked as an actor before becoming a TV news reporter.
 He was a news anchor on CBS4 in Denver for 15 years before joining ABC-7 in 2018.

-VADM Hank Mustin's grandson, Lieutenant Commander Lloyd “Link” Mustin, is currently serving in the U.S. Navy.
+VADM Hank Mustin's grandson, Commander Lloyd “Link” Mustin, is currently serving in the U.S. Navy.